Mordechai Tenenbaum: Białystok Ghetto uprising

 The evacuation plan to Lublin had failed, upon the total encirclement of the ghetto.
-At the end of the fighting, Tenenbaum and his close friend Moszkowicz committed suicide, in order to not fall into the hands of the Nazis.
+At the end of the fighting, Tenenbaum and his close friend Moszkowicz committed suicide, in order not to fall into the hands of the Nazis.

 Of the nearly 50,000 Jewish inhabitants of the Białystok Ghetto prior to the uprising, only a few hundred would survive, and escape to the surrounding forests.
 The uprising was the second largest Jewish uprising against Nazi occupation during World War 2.

 Legacy

 After the war, to honor Tenenbaum and the uprising, a square in Białystok was named after him.